Distributed Usage Logging collaboration

 What we’re working on

 The working group includes a cross-section of reference manager and reading environment tools (Mendeley and Digital Science’s tools: ReadCube, Papers, and Dimensions) as well as a mix of publishers and platform providers (Elsevier, Springer Nature, De Gruyter, Pub Factory, APS, Wiley, ACS, Atypon).

-In November 2020, the Crossref board made a decision to transition ownership of DUL to another organization.
-We will therefore gradually reduce our involvement with DUL over the next six months and support a transfer to any future lead organization.
+In November 2020, the Crossref Board made a decision to transition ownership of DUL to another organization.
+We will therefore gradually reduce our involvement over the next six months and support a transfer to any future lead organization.

 At present moment, the following participants have have implemented the technology:

 - DUL usage producers: Mendeley, Digital Science (in progress)